-Sage is one of the most popular business software packages on the market for bookkeeping, accounting, tax management and more.
+Sage is one of the most popular software tools on the market for bookkeeping, accounting, tax management and more.
 But is it right for you?
-Despite its popularity, there are a lot of competitors to Sage, and its features might not be what your business needs.
+This Sage review will help you decide.

 - What does Sage accounting do?